-Supportive Care Program - supports eligible Nova Scotians who have cognitive impairments (difficulty thinking, concentrating, remembering, etc.) by providing them with $500/month for Home Support Services.
+Supportive Care Program - supports eligible Nova Scotians who have cognitive impairments (difficulty thinking, concentrating, remembering, etc.) by providing them with up to $1000/month for Home Support Services.
 Please note: to receive funding for Supportive Care, you must be 65 years or older.
 Nova Scotia residents who are under 65 years of age must have a diagnosis of dementia to be eligible.
 Please see the program factsheet for more details.
 Find the Supportive Care policy manual here.

 Facility-Based Respite Care - The purpose of a respite bed is to provide a caregiver with a planned and temporary break from caregiving responsibilities.